wbudic/ServerConfigCentral/README.md

 ## Protocols

----

 Protocol is inbuilt part of the system and channel.
 Not based on any standards.
 It doesn't require or goes through any additional network or system layers.

 * Protocol between Client and Server are here specified.

-  * Connection request and response is server sending an stamp.
+  * Connection request and response is for server sending an time stamp.
-  * General plain interaction is client sends command, and server response and termination.
+  * General plain interaction is ,client sends command, and server responds, not depending on termination.
-  * Authentication protocol required commands.
+  * Authentication protocol required commands, client has to request.
+As this deeper dives into more clearer communication and control.

----
+  * Authenticating commands is not much for security, but to follow exact and required steps.
+  * This protocol from start in specs, is to be capable to run on any network.
+    * But attention is not at all for the internet.

 ### Authentication Protocol

----

-* The Server generates on first run an server signature unique hash code if not found.
+* The Server generates on first run a server signature unique hash code if not found.
   * Client receives this token during connection stage.
     * The hash is used for authentication request part.
-  * The client next ends an **auth** request to server.
+  * The client next sends an **auth** request to server.
-  * Server authenticates and send either error or the session token.
+  * Server authenticates and sends either error or an session token.
   * Both the hash code and the session tokens are further on used.
-    * To perform further socket session encryption I/O during communication.
+    * To perform further socket session encryption I/O during communication, if required.
-    * Each Server has its own port and hash, and each client has its own session.
+    * Each Server has its own port and hash, and each client has its own session, to any one server.
+    * Usual setup on a local network is one server for the whole any number of clients.
     * Datagrams of others can't read or process as their are scrambled on the network.
+    * Server can process and even store, network issued variable.
+      * This explanation for and about these, will be available at some later stage on this page.
+    * Server can also deliver various formats and parts of data, files, from third party services as an central.

 ```mermaid